 top of page

-Every CAC is different but all have the same goal in mind: a safe and secure space to talk about what happened and get the help and services needed to heal.
-Take a virtual tour of the Bennington County Child Advocacy Center.
+Every CAC is different but all centers have the same goal in mind: to provide a safe and secure space to talk with investigators about what happened and get the help and services needed to begin their healing journey and feel seen and heard.

 Upon arrival at the CAC, the family will be greeted and shown to a waiting room or family room, like the one pictured here from the Lamoille County CAC, while the investigative team prepares for the interview.